 Foot Surgery: Bunions

 A bunion is a bony bump.
 When the distance between the first and second metatarsal bones of the foot is greater than normal, the big toe may turn toward the other toes.
 A mild bunion may then form causing foot pain and swelling.
 Bunions are most often found near the joint at the base of the big toe.
 Bunions tend to run in families.
 They may cause pain, swelling, and skin irritation.
 Wearing tight shoes can cause bunions, and can make them worse.
 Bunions vary from mild to severe and can be treated in many ways.
-Most bunions can be managed by proper shoe selection and other measures, and most do not need surgery.
-If pain remains severe and surgery is needed, the surgical techniques below may be a choice.
+Most bunions can be managed by proper shoe selection and other measures.
+Most don't need surgery.
+If pain remains severe and surgery is needed, the surgical methods below may be a choice.

 Head chevron osteotomy